$\mathrm{G}_2$-instantons on the 7-sphere: Instantons on nearly parallel -manifolds

 Substituting into (\ref{weitzmess}) and applying the Bochner formula yields (\ref{weitwithsa}).
 Then (\ref{LAsquared}) is obtained by substituting $\tau_0 = 4$ and $\Ric_g = 6g$ on the round 7-sphere. \end{proof}

-\begin{rmk} Instantons on compact manifolds with holonomy $\G_2$ (other than the Levi-Civit{\`a} connection) were first constructed by Walpuski \cite{walpuskig2onkummer}, and have subsequently been produced in a few different contexts.
-For the state of the art, see \cite{walpuskiarithmeticinstantons}.

-Instantons on nearly parallel $\G_2$-manifolds have been studied by Harland and N{\"o}lle \cite{harlandnolle}, and by Ball and Oliveira \cite{balloliveira} in the case of Aloff-Wallach spaces.
-Ragini Singhal \cite{raginisinghal} also studies instantons on homogeneous nearly parallel $\G_2$-manifolds, using methods similar to those of Charbonneau and Harland \cite{charbharland} in the context of nearly K{\"a}hler 6-manifolds. \end{rmk}
+\begin{rmk} Ball and Oliveira \cite{balloliveira} have studied instantons on the Aloff-Wallach spaces, which are nearly parallel.
+Singhal \cite{raginisinghal} also studies instantons on homogeneous nearly parallel $\G_2$-manifolds, using spinorial methods similar to those of Charbonneau and Harland \cite{charbharland} in the context of nearly K{\"a}hler manifolds. \end{rmk}